 She entertained the troops during World War II and finally appeared at the DAR’s Constitution Hall for a Red Cross benefit concert in 1943.
 In 1955, she became the first African American to perform at the Metropolitan Opera in New York.
 She sang at the presidential inaugurations of both Dwight D. Eisenhower and John F. Kennedy.
 Additionally, she served as a U.S. representative to the UN Human Rights Committee and as a goodwill ambassador.
 She toured the world and also inspired other classical artists of color.

 Active in the civil rights movement, she returned to the Lincoln Memorial with the Reverend Dr. Martin Luther King Jr. to sing for the March on Washington in 1963.
 When she did her farewell performance tour, she began it at Constitution Hall and completed it at Carnegie Hall.
 The famous mink coat she wore at the Lincoln Memorial for that Easter day concert in 1939 came to the Smithsonian after her death, donated by her nephew, James DePriest, the longtime conductor of the Oregon Symphony.
 It was recently joined at the Smithsonian by another item, the dress she wore that day, also donated by her family.

 For Marian Anderson, the very act of singing and doing it in a particular place was itself a matter of justice in the face of historic racial discrimination.

 Learn more about the saga of the Hope Diamond

 Marian Anderson died of congestive heart failure.

-Marian Anderson had been refused on basis of her skin color to perform at the Constitution Hall.
-This resulted in Eleanor Roosevelt quitting in protest and became a Civil Rights Issue.
-To address the issue she was invited to perform at the Lincoln Memorial.
+Marian Anderson had been refused on the basis of her skin color to perform at the Constitution Hall.
+This resulted in Eleanor Roosevelt quitting in protest and it became a Civil Rights issue.
+To address the issue, she was invited to perform at the Lincoln Memorial.

 Marian Anderson died on April 8, 1993.